NicoJuicy/LearnML/ml/performance_metrics.md

 - Mean percentage error (MPE)
 - R^2

-For a regression problem, it is common to compute all of the following metrics: MAE, RMSE, MAPE, and R^2.
+For a regression problem, it is common to compute all of the following metrics: Accuracy, MAE, RMSE, MAPE, and R^2.

 If you are going to use a relative measure of error (MPE/MAPE) rather than an absolute measure of error (MAE/MSE), you must be wary of data that will work against the calculation (zeroes).